 However we can set goals for ourselves and figure out what we want to have accomplished by a certain period of time.

 Knowing where you want to be by the end of the year or even every few months can give you a focus that might not have been there otherwise.
-If you can take the year in several two or three month chunks, you can hone in on a few aspects of your playing and significantly improve on them by the end of the year.
+If you can take the year in several two or three month chunks, you can hone in on a few aspects of your playing and significantly improve on them one at a time.

 Setting the Right Guitar GoalsDepending on where you're at as a guitarist, your goals will definitely vary.
 For starters, I would encourage any player to make a list.

 On one side, write down the topics and concepts you believe you should accomplish.
-For example: alternate picking, sweep picking, 7th note chords and more of the less "fun" technical aspects that guitarists need to develop.
+For example: alternate picking, sweep picking, seventh note chords and more of the less-fun technical aspects that guitarists need to develop.